-But further still.
-Apprehending a flower as a flower, we, its observers, also become something new, something more.
-The flowers, to use Ruskin's phrase in the passage above, have "turned into" us and we shift to another, higher level of understanding and feeling, and (here's the point) our "heart with pleasure fills, and dances with the daffodils."42 Or perhaps better said: we dance with them, both delighting.
+pleasure fills, and dances with the daffodils."55 Or perhaps better said: we dance with them, both delighting.
 "Do you dance, Minneloushe, do you dance?" the moon asks the cat in Yeats' poem, "The Cat and the Moon," as that fine feline sidles by, adding: "When two close kindred meet, what better than call a dance?"
 Savoir Vivre.

 Let me make the point oppositely.
-Let's imagine that something didn't happen on our fancied Spring day.
-Too busy, running to work, we passed by the daffodils ("narcissus bulbocodium"; common var., "conspicuous") but didn't notice them.
+Let's imagine what didn't happen an hour or so ago when we strolled toward our splendid spring lunch: we walked by the daffodils ("narcissus bulbocodium"; common var., "conspicuous") and didn't notice them.
 (They, of course, noticed us.)
-In which imagining, I'd like to remind you of a wonderful "Peanuts" cartoon.
-(In my view, Charles Schulz was, like Kozol, another great American hero, especially during those later years when his wisdom and drawing skills peaked.
-How we miss his wisdom and humor!)
-I'm thinking of the Sunday cartoon where Lucy, perpetually petulant Lucy, stomps into the first frame cranking (as she always is) about something.
-It's cold, she's hungry, school stinks, Charlie Brown's an idiot, Schroeder won't pay any attention to her (he's so interested in that darn Beethoven!).
+In which imagining, I'd like to remind you of a wonderful "Peanuts" Sunday cartoon.
+(Charles Schulz was another of our great American heroes, don't you think?
+Especially during those later years when his wisdom and drawing skills peaked: how we miss that fellow!)
+The one where Lucy, perpetually petulant Lucy, stomps into the first frame cranking (as she always is) about something: it's cold, she's hungry, school stinks, Charlie Brown's an idiot, Schroeder won't pay any attention to her (he's so interested in that darn Beethoven!).
 As she walks by miffed, Snoopy, that delighting dog, gambols into the second frame, notices her distress, and "says" in his inimitable way: "Hi, Sweetie!
-Want to dance?"
+Want to dance??"
 At which point, in the third frame, he cuts a caper, showing her how much fun dancing is.
 But grouching Lucy will have none of it and, ignoring him, snarls on.
 He catches up, tries again: "Hi, Sweetie!
 I'm here, Sweetie!" he says in the next frame: "Want a hug?
 Want a kiss?
 I'll give you a hug.
 I'll give you a kiss!"
 After which, he opens his "arms" and tilts toward her, eager to give and get such endearments.
 But, again, Lucy gruffs off and our poor, unbussed dog falls on his face.
-In the penultimate frame, Lucy disappears into her crotchety cloud, leaving, for the last frame, the good dog peering out at us, a quizzical, sad look on his face: a chance to dance (and so much more) lost-forever.
-And much worse: chosen to be lost.
-For the sake of a snit!
+You remember how it ends.
+In the penultimate frame, Lucy disappears into her crotchety cloud, leaving, for the last image, that good dog peering out at us, a quizzical, sad look on his face: a chance to dance (and so much more) lost-forever.
+And much worse: chosen to be lost: for the sake of a snit!

-And, if this chance to dance comes into being whenever we look at daffodils, why wouldn't it be the same whenever we look at anything?
-At sunsets, for instance, or trees, or long blue lakes in the morning, or mountains, or mosses, or the faces of our friends and family?
-One of Ruskin's most justly famous lines is: There "is not a moment of any day of our lives when nature is not producing scene after scene, picture after picture, glory after glory...working [upon all with] such exquisite and constant principles of the most perfect beauty" (4: 343).
+And, if this chance to dance comes into being whenever we look at daffodils, why wouldn't it do the same whenever we look at anything?
+At sunsets, for instance, or trees, or long blue lakes in the morning, or mountains, or mosses, or the faces of our friends and family, or, for that matter, at all the lovely faces in this room?
+One of Ruskin's most justly famous lines is: There "is not a moment of any day of our lives when nature is not producing scene after scene, picture after picture, glory after glory...working [upon all with] such exquisite and constant principles of the most perfect beauty" (3:343).
 "If only," we might add, "we had eyes to see them."
-I am reminded here of another bit from Mr. Yeats, from his extraordinary "A Prayer for my Daughter," the poem in which he wishes for his beloved child, sleeping near him in Thoor Ballylee high above the fertile fields of County Galway in Western Ireland on a night when the Atlantic wind is blowing full tilt on their keep's tiny windows, a life shorn of hatred, that most poisonous of emotions.
-If, "all hatred driven hence," she would find that
+I am reminded here of another bit from Mr. Yeats, from his extraordinary "A Prayer for my Daughter," a poem in which he wishes for his beloved child, sleeping near him in Thoor Ballylee high above the fertile fields of County Galway in Western Ireland on a night when the Atlantic wind is blowing full tilt on their keep's tiny windows, a life shorn of hatred, that most poisonous of emotions.
+If she could so live,